Romania’s mammoth building – the Palace of the Parliament in Bucharest – is one of the must see attractions in the city.

 Regular readers of this blog certainly noticed Kemkem from Nextbiteoflife commenting regularly.
 When she decided to visit Romania’s capital, I was more than happy to show her around.

-Things to know about the Palace of Parliament in Bucharest
+Things to know about the Palace of the Parliament in Bucharest

 He never got a chance to actually live there because the revolution happened.
 But the building outlived him and today it houses Romania’s parliament, plus a ton of usually empty, yet still impressive rooms.